 How does this medication work?
 What will it do for me?

 Interferon beta-1a belongs to the group of medications known as immunomodulators.
 It is a form of a protein that is naturally made by our body's cells to fight infections and tumours.
 Interferon beta-1a is used to treat relapsing forms of multiple sclerosis (MS).
+It is also used to treat people who have had a single event of MS symptoms, which are likely a first sign of multiple sclerosis.
+This medication can also be used to treat people with another type of MS known as secondary progressive MS (SPMS) who are still having relapses.
+For people who have SPMS, the medication can decrease the frequency of relapses and reduce brain lesions seen on MRI scans.

 Multiple sclerosis (MS) is a chronic and disabling disease caused by the body's own defense system attacking and destroying the protective covering (myelin) surrounding nerve fibres.
 Interferon beta-1a works by slowing down the attack of the body's defense cells on the nerves.